GMyhf/2024spring-cs201/time_complexity.md

 We can express this running time as `an + b` for constants a and b that depend on the statement costs $c_i$; it is thus a **linear function** of n.

 If the array is in reverse sorted order—that is, in decreasing order—the worst case results.
-We must compare each element A[j]  with each element in the entire sorted subarray A[0..j-1], and so tj = j for j = 1, 2, ..., n-1.
+We must compare each element A[j]  with each element in the entire sorted subarray `A[0..j-1]`, and so `tj = j for j = 1, 2, ..., n-1`.
 Noting that

 $\sum_{j=2}^{n} j = \frac{n(n+1)}{2} - 1$​